 In all cases, the number keys may be used as alternatives to the function keys (1 = F1, 2 = F2, ...
 0 = F10).

 The error reporting mode may be changed at any time without disrupting the current test sequence.
 Error statistics are collected regardless of the current error reporting mode (so switching to error summary mode will show the accumulated statistics since the current test sequence started).
 BadRAM patterns are only accumulated when in BadRAM mode.
+Linux memmap regions are only accumulated when in memmap mode.
+Bad page numbers are only accumulated when in bad page mode.

 Any change to the selected tests, address range, or CPU sequencing mode will start a new test sequence and reset the error statistics.